The Return of the Singularities: Applications of the Smeared Null Energy Condition: Introduction

 \paragraph{Relation to Previous Work.} Quantum field theories often obey energy conditions averaged over an entire geodesic and quantum energy inequalities (QEIs), lower bounds on the average renormalized stress-energy tensor in some region.
 The latter were introduced by Ford \cite{Ford:1978qya} and since then have been derived for scalar \cite{Ford:1994bj} and fermionic fields \cite{Fewster:2003ey, Fewster:2003zn} in flat and curved spacetimes \cite{Kontou:2014tha}.
 In terms of interacting fields little progress has been made with concrete examples only in two dimensions \cite{Bostelmann:2013mxa}.

 \paragraph{ANEC.} The previous examples of QEIs are all for averages over a timelike curve.
 The averaged null energy condition (ANEC) \be \int_\gamma d\lambda \, \langle T_{kk} \rangle \geq 0 \,, \ee where $\langle T_{kk} \rangle$ is the expectation value of the null contracted stress-energy tensor and $\gamma$ is a complete null geodesic is the most common example of a null averaged energy condition.
 It is believed that the self-consistent achronal ANEC is a fundamental property of physical matter at least at the semiclassical context.
 All known violations of the self-consistent achronal ANEC involve Planck length distances \cite{Urban:2009yt}, outside the range of validity of the semiclassical approximation.
 There are numerous examples of proofs of the achronal ANEC.
 To mention some, Kontou and Olum \cite{Kontou:2015yha} proved the achronal ANEC for free scalar fields in curved spacetimes while Flanagan and Wald \cite{Flanagan:1996gw} provided the first proof of ANEC in Miskowski space that includes backreaction up to second order in perturbation theory.
 In a different approach, Wall \cite{Wall:2009wi} derived ANEC from the generalized second law of thermodynamics and more recently Faulkner et al. \cite{Faulkner:2016mzt} derived ANEC using modular Hamiltonians for general fields.
+Using similar methods Rosso proved ANEC for general quantum field theories in the near horizon geometry of spherical extremal black holes \cite{Rosso:2020cub}.

 \paragraph{QNEC.} Our energy condition and resulting singularity theorem differ in nature from the beautiful results based on the generalized entropy.
 Bousso et al. introduced the quantum null energy condition (QNEC) \cite{Bousso:2015mna}.
 This is a lower bound on $\langle T_{kk} \rangle$ at a single point $p$; the bound is computed from the von Neumann entropy, in a region $\Sigma$ whose boundary contains the point $p$.
 In particular \be \langle T_{kk} \rangle \geq {1 \over 2 \pi a} S''[\Sigma] \ee where $S''$ is a second functional derivative with respect to deformations of $\Sigma$ in the null direction $k_a$ at $p$, and $a$ is the transverse area element.
 QNEC arises from the quantum focusing conjecture \cite{Bousso:2015mna} and it was proven for relativistic QFTs in $d\geq 2$-dimensional Minkowski spacetime \cite{Ceyhan:2018zfg}.
 A non-exhaustive list of other proofs of QNEC can be found in \cite{Bousso:2015wca, Balakrishnan:2017bjg, Koeller:2015qmn} and references therein.
 QNEC is a bound on a local quantity, at the cost of introducing a somewhat complicated state-dependent quantity on the right hand side of the inequality.